blind-oracle/cortex-tenant/README.md

 ## Containerization

 To use the current container you need to overwrite the default configuration file.
 The Docker file uses a environment called `CONFIG_PATH` with the following value: `ENV CONFIG_FILE cortex-tenant.yml`.
 This file get written to the workdir `/data`.

 You can overwrite the default config by starting the container with

 ```bash
 docker container run \
 -v <CONFIG_LOCATION>:/data/cortex-tenant.yml \
 vincentfree/cortex-tenant:1.3.3
 ```

-you canalsowrite it to your prefered location and update the environment variable like this
+You can also write it to your prefered location and update the environment variable like this

 ```bash
 docker container run \
 -e CONFIG_PATH=/data/config.yml \